 2. DCF management put out a directive saying that social workers should interact personally with clients and lawyers whenever possible.
 This is commendable, but at least one social worker misinterpreted the directive as meaning that she was forbidden to use e-mail when dealing with lawyers!
 This would have been a disaster, as e-mail is many times faster, cheaper, and more accurate than telephone tag.
 Fortunately, it was straightened out; but one wonders how many persons have had delayed communications due to similar misunderstandings.

-3. I received a form for a substantiation/registry appeal, asking me to fill it out and mail it back to a secretary at DCF.
-I did so, and requested in a cover letter to be notified that it was received and docketed.
-I got no reply and sent a follow-up.
-I still got no reply, and then wrote to the Commissioner.
-This time I got back a letter from the secretary saying that it was not her job to reply, and that I should have known to contact someone else.
-Needless to say, I was not pleased.
+3. We received a form for a substantiation/registry appeal, asking us to fill it out and mail it back to a secretary at DCF.
+We did so, and requested in a cover letter to be notified that it was received and docketed.
+We got no reply and sent a follow-up.
+We still got no reply, and then wrote to the Commissioner.
+This time we got back a letter from the secretary saying that it was not her job to reply, and that we should have known to contact someone else.
+Needless to say, we were not pleased.
 The matter was straightened out, but it is incredible that DCF thinks in terms of “whose job is it” rather than “how should we respond to a legitimate inquiry.”

 8. “We’re just protecting the